 This is Us

 My Best Friend is, Jenny.
 Jenny was born with Spina Bifida.
 Spina Bifida is a birth defect that occurs when the spine and spinal cord don’t form properly.
-It falls under the broader category of neural tube defects, which are birth defects of the brain, spine, or spinal cord.
+It falls under the broader category of neural tube defects.
+These are birth defects of the brain, spine, or spinal cord.
 They happen in the first month of pregnancy, often before a woman even knows that she is pregnant.
 There are three sub-types of spina bifida: occulta, meningocele, and myelomeningocele.
 Jenny has myelomeningocele, also known as open spina bifida, which is the most common and severe form.

 With Jenny’s Spina Bifida, she also has hydrocephalus.
 Hydrocephalus is a build-up of fluid in the cavities deep within the brain.
 The extra fluid puts pressure on the brain and can cause brain damage.
 It’s most common in infants and older adults.
 Hydrocephalus is characterized by head enlargement in infants.
 Adults and older children experience headache, impaired vision, cognitive difficulties, loss of coordination, and incontinence.
 Treatment is often a tube (shunt) inserted surgically into a ventricle to drain excess fluid.